-Figure 14-5: Shower is a part of the new shower system.
-It simply connects to your shower outlet.
+Shower Miser water recirculator (Figure 14-7) is a part of the shower system.
+It simply connects to the shower outlet.
 By flipping a small lever, you are able to redirect the cold water from the shower that would normally go down the drain, back into the fresh water tank.
-With its unique and patented color-change ability, will notify you in under 4 seconds (at normal room temperatures) that hot water has arrived.
-Once the hot water is present, the blue button above the faucet handle will turn white, then just flip the lever back to the showerhead and you have hot water ready to go.
-(Blue button above the single handle faucet)
+With its unique and patented color-change indicator light, the user will be notified in under 4 seconds (at normal room temperatures) that hot water has arrived.
+Once the hot water is present, the blue button above the faucet handle will turn white, then just flip the lever back to the showerhead and you have hot water ready to go (Blue button above the single handle faucet).